 So, you’ve found a new client who wants to work with you.
-I don’t know how other writers think, but it always feels like starting a new relationship (and it sort of is,, albeit platonic).
+I don’t know how other writers think, but it always feels like starting a new relationship (and it sort of is, albeit platonic).
 You have many hopes and dreams, as well as hidden expectations.
-They also come with their hopes and expectations which you may or not understand quite yet.
+The clients also comes with their hopes and expectations which you may or not understand quite yet.
 How can you start this process off on the right foot?

 Why, a contract, of course!

 You might be thinking, “Huh?
 Why would I want a contract with a client?”
 Truth is, you don’t just want it – you need it both to protect yourself and them.
 To go without one is to risk not only your livelihood, but your work and the all-mighty dollar.

 Back when I began to freelance in 2011, I started out with writing because I felt that writing was a strong skill I could build a business around.
 I didn’t really have any idea of what to charge and completely underestimated the value of my work, as well as how many people would try to take advantage of me.

 So at some point, I began to provide articles for a website and that website would sell them to other businesses based on the topic they needed.
 Every article was $10 and the agreement wasn’t as ironclad as it should have been.
 In fact, we may have had an email exchange and called that the agreement.
 I wrote about 15 articles and was supposed to be paid regardless, but about 10 were outstanding after the fact.
 I kept asking and asking for payment and never received it.